jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 After a moment, the Pipeline page is refreshed and shows the information about your newly configured stage.

 Because you selected the **Automatically execute jobs when the previous stage completes successfully** option when you set up the deploy stage, successful builds of your app are deployed automatically.
 If you did not have this option selected, you could start a deployment by dragging a build to a stage with a deploy job.
 In the LAST EXECUTION RESULT section of the Build tile, drag the build to the Deploy stage, as shown below.
 You could also click the **Play** button in the Deploy stage to start the deployment.
-In a few moments, your application is deployed to Bluemix.
+In a few moments, your app is deployed to Bluemix.

 ![Dropping to deploy][49]

-To view your application on the web, in the Deploy stage, click the URL under the LAST EXECUTION RESULT heading.
+To view your app on the web, in the Deploy stage, click the URL under the LAST EXECUTION RESULT heading.
 If you already had the app open in a browser window, refresh the page.
-To view your application’s Bluemix dashboard, click its the tile where the app name is displayed.
+To view your app’s Bluemix dashboard, click its the tile where the app name is displayed.

 ![Our really cool app][36]